DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/posts/week-8/lesson-5-controlling-game-syncs-from-script/_index.md

 Go to Wwise and select the Profiler then connect to Unity.
 Play the game and run a little then stop.
 Filter the events for just the Switches.
 Notice that the "Surface_Type" switch is not in the list.
 It should be changing the surface type.

 Select the Road Space in Unity so you can see it's outline.
 Open it's SoundMaterial script.
-We won't be editing this script directly, but controlling it from out PostWwiseEvent script.
+We won't be editing this script directly, but controlling it from our PostWwiseEvent script.

 Open the PostWwiseEvent script and add this line to the PlayFootstepSound() function: